Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields without poles

-So far we have considered fields which have a distinct pole structure in Euclidean spacetime.
-However, the assisted mechanism operates more general, i.e. also in other inhomogeneous weak fields with completely different profile \cite{Nuriman:2012hn,Akal:2014eua,Otto:2014ssa,Hebenstreit:2014lra,Li:2014psw,Otto:2015gla,Linder:2015vta}.
+So far we have illustrated the reflection picture for known setups with a distinct pole structure in the instanton plane.
+The assisted mechanism operates more general, i.e. also for inhomogeneous weak fields with a completely different profile \cite{Nuriman:2012hn,Akal:2014eua,Otto:2014ssa,Hebenstreit:2014lra,Li:2014psw,Otto:2015gla,Linder:2015vta,Torgrimsson:2017pzs}.
 A well considered candidate is the sinusoidal field.
-This field is extended to infinity and has no distinct pole structure as in the cases before.
-However, we discussed, that the reflection of the instanton by an infinite potential wall turned out to be the main mechanism behind the process of dynamically assisted vacuum pair production.
-Hence, we will look again for such reflecting mirrors in order to employ the above formalism.
+It is extended to infinity and does not have poles as in the previous examples.
+However, as we have seen, instanton reflections turned out to be the main mechanism behind assistance.
+This brings us to the first main goal of this paper.
+In the following, after a brief motivation and some basic observations, we will try to find out analogue effective reflectors in order to employ the above picture even in the absence of poles.